tomMoral/slides_deck/23-06_ERC-EULPS/script.md

 #### S5

-In my project, I propose to view the signals as streams of events: the tokens are events.
-But what are these events exactly?
+In my project, I propose to view the signals as streams of events: the tokens of the signals are events.
+But what are events exactly?
-They are represented by a precise time T and the nature of the event.
+They are characterized by their nature and associated with a precise time T.

 I consider two types of events:
-  - First, observed events such as drug injection.
-They modify the dynamic of the signal.
-Their precise time and nature are known.
+  - First, observed events, which are recorded with the signal, such as drug injection.
+Their precise time and nature are known, and they modify the dynamic of the signal.
-  - Then, the underlying events.
+  - Then, the latent events.
 Their time is unknown but can be inferred by locating characteristic patterns they produce in the signal.
-For example, the beginning of a heartbeat pattern can be considered as the time associated to this heartbeat event.
+For example, the beginning of a heartbeat pattern, here framed in white, can be considered as the time associated with a heartbeat event.
-  Finding these characteristic patterns and considering their apparition as specific underlying events yields punctual representations of the signal, as a stream of events.
+  Finding these characteristic patterns and considering their apparition as specific latent events yields punctual representations of the signal, as a stream of events.
 <!-- The duality between the recurring patterns and the events allow to transform the continuous signal into a stream of events. -->

 #### S6

-And this tokenization based on events applies to many other domains.
+And this tokenization based on events applies to various other domains.
 Characteristic patterns stem from brain responses in neuroscience or the presence of stars and galaxies in astronomical images.
 <!-- check astro image? -->
 They can also be turned into punctual events by considering the time or place they occur instead of the full extent of the pattern.

-An advantage of these events over random patches is that they can be interpreted by practitioners, as they have physical meaning.
+An advantage of this tokenization over random patches is that the tokens are more compact, as they are selected part of the signal, and they can be interpreted by practitioners, as they have physical meaning.

 #### S7

-The goal of the E.U.LPS project is to propose new unsupervised methods to summarize physiological signals jointly with observed events.
+The goal of the E.U.LPS project is to propose new unsupervised methods to characterize physiological signals jointly with observed events.

 My approach is to turn them into events' streams and model the events' distribution, similarly to the stream of tokens processed for language models.